Katberrie/sile_usage/README.md

 # {repo_name}: Cross-Chain Bridge Event Listener Simulation

 This repository contains a Python-based simulation of a critical backend component for a cross-chain bridge.
-It acts as an event listener, or oracle, that monitors a bridge contract on a source blockchain (e.g., Ethereum Sepolia), validates deposit events, and simulates the process of initiating a corresponding token mint transaction on a destination blockchain (e.g., Polygon Mumbai).
+This script simulates an event listener (or 'oracle') that monitors a bridge contract on a source blockchain (e.g., Ethereum Sepolia), validates deposit events, and simulates initiating a corresponding token mint transaction on a destination blockchain (e.g., Polygon Mumbai).

 This script is designed as an architectural showcase, demonstrating a robust, multi-class structure, error handling, and separation of concerns suitable for a real-world decentralized application backend.